Cai Qing: Campaigns and death

-Cai Qing is appointed to help his brother in executions after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Cai Fu is appointed as a chief executioner at Liangshan after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-Cai Qing is one of the Liangshan heroes who survives all the campaigns.
-He is conferred the title "Martial Gentleman of Grace" (武奕郎) and appointed to a position in Daming, where Guan Sheng also holds a post.
+Cai Qing is one of the Liangshan heroes who survive all the campaigns.
+To honour him for his contributions during the campaigns, the emperor awards him the title "Martial Gentleman of Grace" (武奕郎) and offers him an official position.
+Cai Qing accepts and serves as an official in Daming Prefecture.